IGOR Pro: Community

 save spectra in Igor Pro file formats.

-The “INO MAKRO” was developed in Japan for the analysis of x-ray absorption and photoemission spectra.
+The "INO MAKRO" Igor-based software was developed in Japan for the analysis of X-ray absorption and photoemission spectra.

-Igor Pro has been used as platform for the modelling of impedance data.
-The first reported application was mechanical impedance data, specifically pneumatic performance of the lung (published in a peer reviewed article from a hospital at the east coast in USA).
+Igor Pro has been used as a platform for the modelling of impedance data.
+The first reported application was mechanical impedance data, specifically pneumatic performance of the lung.
 A more recent application is for electrochemical impedance spectroscopy data, developed at NIMS in Japan.